Retsef LeviJ. Spencer Standish (1945) Professor of Management

 Tel: (617) 253-6605

-Retsef Levi is the J. Spencer Standish (1945) Professor of Management and an Associate Professor of Operations Managementat the MIT Sloan School of Management.
+Retsef Levi is the J. Spencer Standish (1945) Professor of Management and a Professor of Operations Management at the MIT Sloan School of Management.

 Levi holds a BS in mathematics from Tel-Aviv University and a PhD in operations research from Cornell University.

 Tel: (617) 715-5714

 Tel: (617) 324-7782

-Janet Wilkinson is a Senior Lecturer in Management Science at the MIT Sloan School of Management and the Director of the Initiative for Health Systems Innovation.
+Anne Quaadgras is a Senior Lecturer at MIT Sloan and Director of the MIT Sloan Initiative for Health Systems Innovation (HSI).